second-state/how_to_deploy_uniswap/uniswap_v1/how_to_deploy_uniswap_v1.md

 * [Ethereum Classic](https://ethereumclassic.org/) - Ethereum (ETH) blockchain network initially released on 30 July 2015, now known as Ethereum Classic (ETC).

 ### Uniswap V1
 [Uniswap V1](https://uniswap.org/docs/v1/), was [launched in November 2018](https://twitter.com/haydenzadams/status/1058376395108376577) on the Ethereum mainnet as a set of 2 [Vyper](https://vyper.readthedocs.io/en/stable/) smart contracts.
 Uniswap is an automated liquidity protocol which facilitates token exchanges on the Ethereum blockchain network.
-Uniswap has seen daily trading volumes of well beyond one hundred million dollars ($100, 000, 000 / day).
+Uniswap has seen daily trading volumes of well beyond four hundred million dollars ($400, 000, 000 / day).
+[This tweet](https://twitter.com/haydenzadams/status/1300034164830408704) shows that Uniswap surpasses the daily Coinbase trade volume on occasion.

 #### Smart contracts
 The [Factory](https://github.com/Uniswap/uniswap-v1/blob/master/contracts/uniswap_factory.vy) and [Exchange](https://github.com/Uniswap/uniswap-v1/blob/master/contracts/uniswap_exchange.vy) Vyper smart contracts of Uniswap V1 contain all of the logic for the Uniswap protocol.
 These smart contracts are permissionless in nature and therefore Uniswap V1 will exist for as long as Ethereum does.